radu-matei/radu-matei.github.io/content/blog/kubernetes-jenkins-azure.md

 This Jenkinsfile makes use of having multiple containers in the same Kubernetes pod - we will have 3 containers - one based on a Docker image, one based on `kubectl` and the last based on `helm`.

-> You can create your own containers - in this case I used the official one for Docker and the images built by [Lachlan Evenson](https://twitter.com/LachlanEvenson), since are widely used on Docker Hub and I kind of trust Lachlan :)
+> You can create your own containers - in this case I used the official one for Docker and the images built by [Lachie Evenson](https://twitter.com/LachlanEvenson), since are widely used on Docker Hub and I kind of trust Lachie :)

 > Use images from the Internet at your own risk!